chalex-eth/fund_me_vyper/README.md

 # fund_me_vyper

 This repo is the Vyper version of the [brownie_fund_me](https://github.com/PatrickAlphaC/brownie_fund_me) from [Patrick Collins](https://github.com/PatrickAlphaC).
+This repo contains an exemple of how to integrate the ChainLink pricefeed for the ETH/USD pair in Vyper.

 Feel free to pull a request or an issue if you figure out how to improve the Vyper code.